TeXlyre/codemirror-lang-latex/README.md

 npm run build
 ```

-## Example
+## Examples

-You can find a live example of the LaTeX editor in action at [https://texlyre.github.io/codemirror-lang-latex/](https://texlyre.github.io/codemirror-lang-latex/).
+### Regular Example

-To run the example locally (as a webpack bundle), clone the repository and run:
+To run the webpack-bundled example locally, clone the repository and run:

 ```bash
 npm install